"Trinity's community groups are a place where it's okay to not be okay all the time!" - Nick, husband, father

 What are the Distinctives of Trinity Community Groups?

-- They are a great place to introduce new people to Trinity.
+- A great place to introduce new people to Trinity.

 What is the purpose of a Community Group?